 To complete the form, you need to follow three simple steps.
 The first one is about filling in the form with your personal information like full name, address, e-mail, date of birth, passport info, etc. In this step, you must also choose the processing time and visa type.
 Take note that both factors will determine the cost of your India evisa.
 As for the latter, you can choose from tourist, business, and medical visa.
 When it comes to processing time, you have three options, and they are as follows:

 Once done with these, you may proceed to the second step of the Portuguese Citizens application which consists of revision and payment.
-Here, you will need to check if all the information you entered are accurate, as well as the spelling.
+Here, you will need to check if all the information you entered is accurate, as well as the spelling.
 After processing, the cost is not refundable, and corrections are not possible.

 Then, the final step will ask you to answer a set of personal questions and upload additional documents.
 The last part differs depending on your particular circumstances, but you will be informed of exactly what you need to upload so do not worry about that.